Skip to main content

 If metformin "didn’t work" or "wasn’t tolerated" the first time, that’s not necessarily a failure of the drug.
 It’s often a failure of dose and form against an OCT1 variant pattern — and the conversation with the prescribing clinician changes when that pattern is on the table.

 Metformin Response Effectiveness is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the metabolism and digestion spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the metabolism and digestion spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →